Here+ RTK GPS¶

 As shown in the figure, the current firmware version is FWVER = HPG 1.30 REF, indicating that the current firmware version is 1.30 for base module.

-Basic opperating manual¶
+Basic operating manual¶

 This part of the tutorial uses Mission Planner ground control software and Arducopter-3.5 flight control firmware for operating instructions.
-If you are using PX4 firmware and QGroundControl ground station software, please refer to this link.

-Preperation before operation.¶
+Preparation before operation.¶

 To use HERE+ on a UAV, you need the following hardware:

 - Before using, make sure the hardware is connected correctly: The base station module is connected to the computer port through USB; a telemetry module is connected to another USB port of the same computer.
 For UAV, HERE + rover module is connected to the flight controller GPS connector, telemetry module is connected to the TELEM interface.

 - Place vehicle and base stations so that their GPS antennas have a clear view of the sky (i.e. this will not work indoors!).

 - During operation, please place the base station in an outdoor environment with sufficient sky coverage to obtain a good satellite signal.
 Place the base station on a stable and elevated platform, such as a tripod.